LibrariesHacked/schema-librarydata/docs/common-fields.md

 ### Potential problems

-#### Date standards
+#### Dates

 There can be a recurring problem of software 'auto-correcting' dates to another format.
 This will often use settings on the user's computer.
-Data validation will ensure that the format is enforced, but clear guidance can be provided for data publishers on how to tackle these software issues.
+Data validation will ensure that the format is enforced, but guidance can be provided for data publishers on how to tackle these software issues.

 It could also be that an online tool could detect the date format, and convert it to the standard.